apache/inlong-website/development/how-to-verify.md

       5 = I trust ultimately
       m = back to the main menu

     Your decision?
-5 #选择5
+5                                                    # select 5
-    Do you really want to set this key to ultimate trust? (y/N) y #选择y
+    Do you really want to set this key to ultimate trust? (y/N) y       # select y

     sec  rsa4096/5EF3A66D57EC647A
          created: 2020-05-19  expires: never       usage: SC